lizhanmit/learning-notes/kafka-note/kafka-note.md

 ![kafka-context-overview.png](img/kafka-context-overview.png)

+The answer to the questions below will impact various parts of implementation (configuration options):

+- Message loss: Is it okay to lose any messages in the system?
+- Grouping: Does your data need to be grouped in any way?
+Are the events correlated with other events that are coming in?
+- Ordering: Do you need data delivered in an exact order?
+What if a message gets delivered in an order other than when it actually occurred?
+- Last value only: Do you only want the last value of a specific value?
+Or is history of that value important?
+Do you really care about the history of how your data values evolved over time?
+- Independent consumer: How many consumers are we going to have?
+Will they all be independent of each other or will they need to maintain some sort of order when reading the messages?

 ---

 ## Commit Log

 Commit log: the source of the truth.

 As each new message comes in, it is added to the end of the log.
+The log is immutable and can only be appended to the end.

 Users will use offsets to know where they are in that log.